-Barbara Ehrenreich, muckraking writer and activist, dies
+Barbara Ehrenreich, ‘myth busting’ writer and activist, dies

 “She was, she made clear, ready to go,” Ben Ehrenreich tweeted Friday.
 “She was never much for thoughts and prayers, but you can honor her memory by loving one another, and by fighting like hell.”

-Barbara Ehrenreich was a Montana native, raised in a union household where family rules included “never cross a picket line and never vote Republican.”
-A prolific author who regularly turned out books and newspaper and magazine articles, she was a longtime proponent of liberal causes from economic equality to abortion rights.
+“We need to brace ourselves for a struggle against terrifying obstacles, both of our own making and imposed by the natural world.
+And the first step is to recover from the mass delusion that is positive thinking,” she wrote.

+“Positive thinking has made itself useful as an apology for the crueler aspects of the market economy.
+If optimism is the key to material success, and if you can achieve an optimistic outlook through the discipline of positive thinking, then there is no excuse for failure.
+The flip side of positivity is thus a harsh insistence on personal responsibility.”

 For “Nickel and Dimed,” one of her best known books, she worked in minimum wage jobs so she could learn firsthand the struggles of the working poor, whom she called “the major philanthropists of our society.”

 “They neglect their own children so that the children of others will be cared for; they live in substandard housing so that other homes will be shiny and perfect; they endure privation so that inflation will be low and stock prices high,” she wrote.
 “To be a member of the working poor is to be an anonymous donor, a nameless benefactor, to everyone.”